dhavalrupapara14/ProximityLabsAssignment/README.md

 7. This way every new message gets updated in the recycler view.
 8. When activity is closed, we close the websocket and channel.

+Time taken for this app is 1 day.